shadowbanks/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 ------------------------------------------

-	 * 0-add_integer - The function confirms if input is an integer/ a float, then add the two numbers (one number can be by default it will add to 98)
+	 * add_integer - The function confirms if input is an integer/ a float, then add the two numbers (one number can be by default it will add to 98)

+	* matrix_divided - Divide a matrix of number by a specific number

-Print user's full name (Last name is optional)
+	* say_my_name - Print user's full name (Last name is optional)